Friday, October 17, 2014 at 7:30 p.m.

-The widely acclaimed reception given to the Tulsa Symphony Brass and Organ sing-along makes an encore concert performance for 2013 a must for this year’s Christmas season.
+The widely acclaimed reception given to the Tulsa Symphony Brass and Organ sing-a-long makes another concert performance for 2014 a must for this Christmas season.

-Join Casey Cantwell at the Trinity Episcopal Church organ and Tim McFadden with the Tulsa Symphony Brass for this festive Holiday music special.
-All your Holiday musical favorites, all the Christmas joy!
+Join Casey Cantwell at the Trinity Episcopal Church organ and Tim McFadden’s merry musical magicians from the Tulsa Symphony Brass for this festive music special.
+All your Holiday musical favorites, all the more Christmas joy!